 It’s gotta be, it has to be – you “

-The album begins with the title track, “Astral Weeks,” and the searing lines: “If I ventured in the slipstream/between the viaducts of your dream/where immobile steel rims crack/and the ditch in the back roads stop,” verses that rival Bob Dylan and Joni Mitchell for pure imagery and context.
+The album begins with the title track, “Astral Weeks,” and the searing lines: “If I ventured in the slipstream/between the viaducts of your dream/where immobile steel rims crack/and the ditch in the back roads stop,” verses that rival Bob Dylan and Joni Mitchell for unadulterated imagery and context.
 There is a lilting impetuousness to the tune; it somehow sounds fresh every time you hear it played.
 The playful back-and-forth between Morrison’s little ensemble captures the tone of the lyrics which are decidedly stream-of-consciousness.

 The disc’s second song, “Beside You,” commences with an unforgettable exchange between guitarist Jay Berliner and Van’s potent vocals that seem to wrap themselves around one another.
 In addition, the haunting tenor of the ballad is as permeating as a relentless summer thunderstorm.
 While many have described it as a love ballad, there is a spirituality present that would become evident in scores of Morrison songs later on.
 Yes, we inevitably travel the world as sole adventurers, but to make sense of it, it’s always better to spring forth with someone you love.

-The third tune, “Sweet Thing,” the only tune on Astral Weeks to receive airplay as a single, remains one of Van’s most requested concert songs.
+The third tune, “Sweet Thing,” the only number on Astral Weeks to receive airplay as a single, remains one of Van’s most requested concert songs.
 Over an endlessly descending, circular progression, Morrison sings hopeful lyrics about nature and a romantic partner, with a hint of regret sprinkled in: ‘And I will stroll the merry way.’
 The band continues to cook throughout this most infectious release, especially in its lilting bridge sections when the band doesn’t just complement the singer; the instrumentalists become interchangeable with Morrison’s evocative vocals.
-Like all of the other tunes on Astral Weeks, percussionist Warren Smith’s stringed overdubs are deliciously understated – providing a perpetual breeze to whatever climate Morrison and the band is crafting at the time.
+Like all of the other ballads on Astral Weeks, percussionist Warren Smith’s stringed overdubs are deliciously understated – providing a perpetual breeze to whatever climate Morrison and the band is crafting at the time.